John Zaccaro

 John Anthony Zaccaro (born April 5, 1933) is an American real estate developer and owner of P. Zaccaro & Company, which was founded by his father Philip Zaccaro.
 The company acts as a landlord for properties in the Little Italy, Chinatown, and East Side areas of Manhattan and previously in Queens.

-He is the widower of Geraldine Ferraro, former U.S. House of Representatives member from New York and the 1984 Democratic Party Vice Presidential nominee on the unsuccessful ticket with former Vice President Walter Mondale, which lost overwhelmingly to the Republican ticket of incumbent President and Vice President Ronald Reagan and George H. W. Bush.
+He is the widower of Geraldine Ferraro, former U.S. House of Representatives member from New York and the 1984 Democratic Party vice presidential nominee on the unsuccessful ticket with former Vice President Walter Mondale, which lost overwhelmingly to the Republican ticket of incumbent President and Vice President Ronald Reagan and George H. W. Bush.
 Ferraro died in 2011.
 The couple's finances, and his reluctance to make public his tax returns, became a major issue in that 1984 campaign.

 Early life and education

-Zaccaro was born in the Bay Ridge, Brooklyn neighborhood, to Italian-American parents born in the U.S. When an infant, the family moved and he grew up in Forest Hills, Queens.
+Zaccaro was born in the Bay Ridge, Brooklyn neighborhood, to Italian-American parents born in the U.S. When he was an infant, the family moved and he grew up in Forest Hills, Queens.
 According to a biography issued by the Ferraro campaign in 1984, he attended Loyola School (described as "Loyola Military School") and Rhodes Preparatory School, both in Manhattan.
 Again, according to the campaign, a severe football injury that occurred at Loyola left him with a 4-F classification and unavailable for the draft, but he nonetheless joined the United States Marine Corps Platoon Leaders Class, becoming a second lieutenant.

 According to an account in Ms. Magazine in 1984, he had switched to baseball after the injury and coming out of high school was offered a spot in the Brooklyn Dodgers farm system.
 He attended Iona College from 1951 to 1955 and graduated with a degree in business administration.

 Marriage and family

-Zaccaro and Ferraro met in 1954, when she was a sophomore at Marymount Manhattan College.
-They became engaged in August 1959, and married on July 16, 1960.

-They raised three children, Donna (born 1962), John Jr. (born 1964), and Laura (born 1966).
+Zaccaro met Geraldine Ferraro in 1954 when she was a sophomore at Marymount Manhattan College.
+They became engaged in August 1959 and were married on July 16, 1960.
+Zaccaro and Ferraro raised three children, Donna (born 1962), John Jr. (born 1964), and Laura (born 1966).

 Real estate career

 Origins through early 1980s

 Zaccaro started working as a salesman for his father, Phillip J. Zaccaro, who established P. Zaccaro Co., Inc. in 1917.
 As an agent for the City of New York, the firm managed properties which were condemned by the City, upon which Stuyvesant Town, Peter Cooper Village, and Knickerbocker Village had been built in the 1930s and 1940s.
 John Zaccaro began as licensed real estate broker in 1951 and became a member of the Real Estate Board of New York in 1955.

 In the late 1970s, Zaccaro was appointed a member of the New York City Housing Council.

 By 1984, Zaccaro's company owned or managed over 20 residential and commercial properties in Manhattan.
-According to a New York Times article, Zaccaro's buildings had accumulated over 100 mostly minor code violations, but some serious, with tenants complaining of poor conditions in some of the apartments.
+According to a New York Times article, Zaccaro's buildings had accumulated over 100 code violations.
+While most of the violations were minor, some were serious, and tenants complained of poor conditions in some of the apartments.